gaps-closure/capo/conflict_analyzer/constraints/constraint_model_explanation.md

 used in the constraint model to express the constraints or for efficient compilation.
 They are described later in the model.

-See the PSU PDG and CLOSURE CLE documentation for further details about them.

 ## Constraint Model in MiniZinc